 What also makes utility networks unique is they cover wide variations in terrain.
 This requires a mix of fiber and microwave transport to reach all their locations economically.
 Utilities require seamless interoperability and consistent functionality across their network regardless of the transport medium.
 To address these challenges, Ciena has included in their utility solution microwave transport delivered by Aviat Networks to deliver a Unified Fiber-Microwave Transport Solution for Utilities.

-Aviat and SEL are both working with Ciena to ensure interoperability, allowing utilities to deploy a multi-vendor SDN solution that delivers analytics applications including Network Health and Topology Discovery.
+Aviat and SEL are both working with Ciena to ensure interoperability, allowing utilities to deploy a multi-vendor SDN solution that delivers analytics applications including Unified Assurance and Analytics.

 New Business Opportunities